As a long-time preschool teacher, Ms. Meyers knows how to calm and comfort young children during stressful times and traumatic events.

-Even though they're isolating at home, kiddos still need to get outside to exercise, spend time in nature, and get fresh air.
+Kiddos benefit enormously by being outside, spending time in nature, and getting fresh air when feeling overburdened.
 It's essential to their overall well-being: mentally, emotionally, and physically.
 Dr. Mehmet Oz notes that the sun is the best source of vitamin D but a whopping 75 percent of us are deficient in it.
-Yet, it's crucial at this time as it helps us fight off depression and bolsters our defenses against illness.
-Just 15 minutes outside each day will have a positive impact.
+Yet, it's crucial to our health as it helps us fight off depression and bolsters our defenses against illness.
+Just 15 minutes outside each day has a positive impact.

-If you have a preschooler, though, you know that they often find walks tedious and even tortuous, even when they're in a beautiful natural setting.
+Some preschoolers, though, find walks tedious and tortuous even when they're taken in beautiful surroundings.
 That's why creating a simple scavenger hunt for them is so effective.
 It keeps their minds and bodies occupied so they're not whining: “When will this be over?
 I'm so tired!
 I want to go home!”

 Then make an easy “clipboard” for your child with a piece of cardboard.
 Tape the list to it.
 Then poke a hole through the cardboard, string yarn through it, and attach a crayon.
 As your child spots an item on the list, have them X it out.
-When everything is found, you can offer a small reward such as a sticker or a stamp.
+When everything is found, you can offer a small reward such as a sticker.

 Making collages is an example of open-ended art (also known as process art).
 Unlike craft projects with their step-by-step directions, open-ended art is a powerful and liberating way for kids to express themselves.
-Instead of all the projects winding up looking the same, each person's art is different and uniquely reflective of who they are.
+Instead of all the projects winding up looking the same, each person's art is different and reflects who they are.

 Moreover, with open-ended art, the process of making it takes priority over the finished product.
 The creative journey is a joyful and soothing experience unto itself.
 In addition to collage, open-ended art includes drawing, painting, printmaking, and clay molding.

-Collage and other forms of open-ended art are important for kids because they promote the three I's: imagination, initiative, and independence.
-During this stressful time, open-ended art is crucial for the overall well-being of preschoolers.
+Collage and other forms of open-ended art are important for kids because they promote the three i's: imagination, initiative, and independence.
+During stressful times, open-ended art is crucial for the overall well-being of preschoolers.
 It lets them express themselves even though they lack an extensive vocabulary.
 Plus, they can do it with little or no parental involvement.
 However, if moms and dads choose to join the fun, they'll experience the relaxing benefits as well.

 Collage come from the French word, coller, which means “to glue.”
 One of the most common things to collage is paper.
 Kids either cut or tear pictures and words from magazines that catch their eye and are meaningful to them.
 Then they glue them on a piece of construction paper, poster board, or cardboard.